 Michael McGarrity holds a BA with distinction in psychology and a master's degree in

-His career in criminal justice includes work in corrections, law enforcement, security,
+His career in criminal justice includes work in corrections, law enforcement, security, and

-an instructor at the New Mexico Law Enforcement Academy, an investigator and
+instructor at the New Mexico Law Enforcement Academy, an investigator and

 caseworker for the Public Defender's Office, and an investigator for a state government

 agency.
 In 1987, he was honored as Santa Fe's Police Officer of the Year.

 As a trained psychotherapist, McGarrity specialized in the treatment of high-risk populations including drug

-abusers, chronically mentally ill patients, juvenile delinquents, adult felons, and abused and neglected
+abusers, chronically mentally ill patients, juvenile delinquents, adult felons, and abused and neglected children.

-Department after the infamous prison riot of 1980.
+the infamous prison riot of 1980.
 That year he was recognized by his peers as the New Mexico Social Worker of

 He served on the faculty of several colleges and universities, teaching courses in psychology and counseling

 and functioning as a field supervisor for undergraduate and graduate clinical social work students.
-For a
+For a number

-He lives in Santa Fe New Mexico with his college sweetheart, Emily Beth (Mimi).
+Santa Fe New Mexico with his college sweetheart, Emily Beth (Mimi).

-A number of his best selling novels have been nominated for various awards, and in 2004 he received the
+A number of his best selling novels have been nominated for various awards, and in 2004 he received the New

-Scott Momaday Creative Writing Scholarship at the Institute of American Indian Arts.
+Writing Scholarship at the Institute of American Indian Arts.